 Tip #1: Get informed

-If you know what to expect, you will not be afraid and you will know what to do and how to deal with all the stages.
+If you know what to expect, there will be no unpleasant surprises and you will know what to do and how to deal with all the powder brows healing stages.

-Tip #2: Carefully plan the date of your treatment
+Tip #2: Carefully plan the date of your powder brows treatment

-Now when you know how long your ombre powder brows healing period lasts and what it looks like, pay attention not to book the appointment immediately before an important event, such as a wedding.
-You don’t want to appear at a party with scabs above your eyes – they don’t photograph well!
+Now you know how long your powder brows healing process will last and what it will look like, make sure you don’t book the appointment immediately before an important event or a special occasion.
+You don’t want to show up at the party with powder brows scabs above your eyes – they don’t photograph well!

 Tip #3: Don’t overthink

-Tip #4: Contact PMU artist in case of uncertainties
+Tip #4: Contact your PMU artist in case of uncertainties

-If you have any worries or you think your healing process takes too long, contact your artist.
+If you have any worries or you think your powder brows healing process takes too long, contact your artist.

-Powder brow healing process can be emotionally demanding, but if you know what to expect and prepare yourself for what’s coming, it might be a piece of cake.
+The powder brow healing process can be emotionally demanding, but if you know what to expect and prepare yourself for what’s coming, it will be a piece of cake.
 Also, if you are lucky, it might be fast and easy.